-My latest book, Tea in 18th Century America, is finally ready for the bookshelves!
+My latest book, Tea in 18th Century America, is on the bookshelves!

 SO honored for the reviews of the book -